robertschank/robertschank.github.io/index.md

 **Good for:**
 - Calming intense emotions in the moment
 - Understanding patterns or reactions that confuse you
-- Beginning to explore your internal landscape (can lead to deeper territory)
+- Exploring your internal landscape (can lead to deeper territory)

 **Spice Level:** 🌶️🌶️🌶️ Hot

 **Entry Point:** Emotions, sensations

-## ⚠️

-**Heads up:** This method can uncover buried emotions or painful material.
-It may cause volatility as old patterns surface.
-If something feels too big, pausing, reassessing, or seeking help is encouraged.

 <div class="how-it-works" markdown="1">
+**⚠️ Heads up:** This method can uncover buried emotions or painful material, leading to volatility.
+If something feels too big; pausing, reassessing, or seeking help is encouraged.

 ### Steps: